openSUSE/ast/README.md

   * Rubinius parses `__FILE__` as `Rubinius::AST::File` but `AST` parses it as `AST::StringLiteral` with the file name already substituted.
 This is because the substitution is done by ruby_parser already and AST can't influence it.

+  * Rubinius allows `g` and `G` options for regexp literals but AST does not.
+    This is because ruby_parser considers these options invalid.